Voice of the Customer - Gain Valuable Insights From Customer Feedback

 3. Use Customer Feedback Surveys

 Follow-up surveys should be used when customers request support as well.
 Ideally, the survey should be sent right after the support session or a few hours afterward.
 You can use a pop-up survey on your website or just an email autoresponder.
+Check out our guide to learn more about integrating CX surveys into your customer journey.

 4. Consider NPS Surveys to Get Customers a Voice

-NPS® (Net Promoter Score®) surveys offer you a great way to gain valuable insights about your customers’ opinions, wants, and needs, and accurate info about how loyal they are to your brand – all in one place.
+NPS® (Net Promoter Score®) surveys offer a great way to gain valuable insights about your customers’ opinions, wants, and needs, and accurate info about how loyal they are to your brand – all in one place.

 • Promoters